FriendsOfMDT/PSD/Documentation/PowerShell Deployment - FAQ.md

 ## Documented Platforms and Scenarios
 Q: What operating systems and components has PSD been tested and or evaluated against?
->A: The following tables identifies tested and validated components, scenarios as well as testing and development status:
+>A: The following table identifies tested and validated components and scenarios as well as testing and development status:
 <table>
   <tr>
     <th>Component</th>